 So many evolutions have taken place on my journey from broadcast (television) cameraman to the fine art photography I make today that it is a struggle to be concise here…but if there is one glue to bind it all it would have to be contained in the word evolution.
 To stop learning, in my opinion, is to stop evolving as a person, as a craftsman and consequently as an artist.
 As such, you will find on my site a number of ‘styles’ which reflects what I like to think of as a blossoming of my creativity over the past decade and hence (although my ego might not agree!)
 I prefer these ‘older’ works to still be visible.

 At the outset of my foray into stills photography my motivations were predominated by a desire to elicite a ‘wow’ response in the viewer.
 Those motivations, more by circumstances which I outline later, have fortunately shifted.
-Nowdays it is the more intimate engagement, where my work, ideally, prompts questions of the viewer and what might follow is an engagement where conversations of discovery might be the natural result.
+Nowdays, it is the more intimate engagement, where my work, ideally, prompts questions of the viewer and what might follow is an engagement where conversations of discovery might be the natural consequence.

 In 2014 my eldest daughter was diagnosed with an anxiety disorder which prompted a revision of my approach (to both life and my work).
-No longer were grand trips abroad to illustrate the vistas-that-instil-envy a reality (the fickleness thereof could no longer be squared with my reality either).
-Now I was mandated to be close, intimate and thus a need for softness and an embrace of that quality became increasingly more important to our family and this, naturally permeated my work.
-I looked down, into the soft moss and little moments of the fantastical.
-I began to explore approaches to image making that emphasised this allure of the soft, sharpness of being and the projection thereof becoming less important…I was expressing feelings, adjectives….no longer the literal and outwardly discernible nouns of the external life-lived-large.
+No longer were grand trips abroad to illustrate the vistas-that-instil-envy a reality (the fickleness thereof became deeply discomforting).
+Now, I was mandated to be close, intimate and thus a need for softness and an embrace of that quality subtly became ever more important to both my family and my artwork.
+I looked down, into the soft moss more, noticing little moments of the fantastical.
+I began to explore approaches to image making that emphasised this allure of the soft, sharpness of being and the projection thereof became increasingly less important…I was expressing feelings, adjectives….no longer the literal and outwardly discernible nouns of the external life-lived-large.
 Photography became less about the what or the how and more about the why….